 Dr Trepheena Hunter

-Veterinary Specialist in Animal Behaviour, Diplomate, American College of Veterinary Behaviorists, BAgSc (hons), MAgSc, BVSc (hons), MANZCVS (Veterinary Behaviour), DACVB, Elite Fear Free Certified Professional
+Veterinary Specialist in Animal Behaviour, Diplomate American College of Veterinary Behaviorists, Board-certified Veterinary Behaviorist, BAgSc (hons), MAgSci, BVSc (hons), MANZCVS (behaviour), DACVB, Elite Fear Free Certified Professional, Member of the ISFM Academy of Feline Practitioners

 After completing a research degree in animal production, Trepheena made the change to animal health and became a veterinarian.
 Trepheena always had a passion for veterinary behaviour and started seeing behaviour clients as a new graduate in her first job.
 She has been a veterinarian for fifteen years during which time she has worked in mixed practice, small animal practice, behaviour practice and shelter behaviour.
 Trepheena has managed the behaviour department in a large open-intake shelter, as the Animal Behaviour Manager and then General Manager of Animal Welfare.